raphaelaussenac/forestdiversity/README.md

 Package to compute forest diversity index in IMaestro project

-Outputs of model/data must be matrix with a line for each year/species/DBH.

-Variables recorded must be at least year, species, DBH and a weight.
-Install the package
+# Package installation

-Need the library devtools in R Then in R : devtools::install_gitlab('arnaud.guyennon/forestdiversity') Population (=stand) level metrics :
+Need the library devtools in R then in R. devtools::install_gitlab('arnaud.guyennon/forestdiversity', build_vignettes=TRUE)

-DBH-Distribution related : Nb of DBH class Hill Numbers (Shannon, Simpson) based on DBH Class Gini index (species only) Skewness of DBH distribution Gini of DBH distribution
+# Details on the package

+## Vignette

+A vignette with example (the variable PlotExample) can be consulted using vignette('forestdiversity')

+## Population indices

+DBH-Distribution related :

+1. Nb of DBH class
+2. Hill Numbers (Shannon, Simpson)
+3. Gini index

+Species-related

-Species-related : Nb of species Hill Numbers (Shannon, Simpson) based on species
+1. Nb of species
+2. Hill Numbers (Shannon, Simpson)

-Metrics are calculated for each year, each site and each data source Plot level metrics: spatial metrics can be computed if each tree location are known
+Metrics are calculated for each year, each site and each data source

-DBH-Distribution related : DBH segregation index Uniform angle index Structural Complexity index
+## Plot (=stand with location) indices

+DBH-Distribution related

+1. DBH Size Differentiation index

+Species-related

-Species-related : Species mingling index
+1. Species mingling index
-How to compute spatial diversity metrics

-Need first to compute a TabDist object using create_TabDist function using the data (data.frame), the shape of the plot and its coordinates Metrics can then be computed using the TabDist object

-Refs for the metrics and correction :
+Spatial distribution:

+1. Uniform angle Index (=Winkelmass)

+## Resilience metrics

+## Landscape metrics

+## References

 Pommerening and UriaDiez, 2017 : Do large forest trees tend towards high species mingling ?
 Hui and Gadow, 2002 : Characterizing forest spatial structure and diversity Zenner and Hibbs, 2000 : A new method for modeling the heterogeneity of forest structure Pommerening and Stoyan, 2006 : Edge-correction needs in estimation indices of spatial forest structure

-Landscape level metrics
-Resilience metrics

-One event case

-Resistance
-Recovery rate
-Recovery time
-Degree of recovery at time tx=20
-Efficiency at time tx

-Regime of disturbances

-Temporal instability
-Temporal autocorrelation
-Non-permanent time
-Non-permanent intensity
-Net change